Thus she acts as a mother

 No hay anuncios

-— Unfortunately, it is uncommon.
-At home, when the child calls "mama" or "papa" we both respond.
-It is liberating.
-It makes us interchangeable in front of him.
-It is a game that hacks gender roles very simply.
-Sometimes my son makes a mistake and when he calls me he says papa and I don't correct him.
+— Unfortunately, it's uncommon.
+At home, when the child shouts "mom" or "dad" we both respond.
+It's liberating.
+It makes us interchangeable to him.
+It's a game that hacks gender roles in a very simple way.
+Sometimes my son makes a mistake and when he calls me he says dad and I don't correct him.

 Why is motherhood a political act?

 — Because it has the capacity for social transformation.
-We cannot talk about the future, nor can we build a new and different world without cared-for, healthy, and happy children; that is, without mothers.
+We cannot talk about the future, nor can we build a new and different world without cared-for, healthy, and happy children; that is to say, without mothers.

 Cargando